Food labels show what enters your body. Marketing claims sit on the front. Facts sit on the back.

 Lower growth hormone and thyroid hormone levels, both key for metabolism and repair

-This hormonal chaos doesn’t just affect your waistline it impacts your energy, mood, and long-term health.
+This hormone disruption doesn’t just affect your waistline it impacts your energy, mood, and long-term health.

 Why Balanced Meals Matter for Appetite and Energy